Agnone and Palermo: May – June 2023

 Over the next six months, White will explore a range of archival resources, meet with a series of experts in order to learn new narratives and new historical perspectives, and pursue and deepen her knowledge of the production processes, skills and techniques required to develop the work.

-White starts the residency in Agnone, in the Molise region, with a one-week workshop at Pontificia Fonderia di Campane Marinelli, one of the oldest bell foundries in Italy, where manufacturers employ the same techniques and materials that have been used since the Middle Ages.
+White starts the residency in Agnone, in the Molise region, with a one-week workshop at Pontificia Fonderia di Campane Marinelli, one of the oldest bell foundries in the world, where manufacturers employ the same techniques and materials that have been used since the Middle Ages.

 White will then travel to Palermo where she will connect with Giovanna Fiume, Former Professor of Modern History at the University of Palermo, whose research has been fundamental to the subject of the history of slavery in the Mediterranean.
 Through dedicated one-to-one lessons and visits to critical sites in and around Palermo, White will deepen her understanding of the historical and contemporary slave trade in the Mediterranean.
-Visits will include Monte Pellegrino, an important reference point for sailors, and Santa Maria di Gesù, which holds the grave of San Benedetto il Moro (1526-89), one of the patron saints of Palermo who was the son of African slaves, but freed at birth.
+Visits will include Monte Pellegrino, an important reference point for sailors, and Santa Maria di Gesù, which holds the grave of San Benedetto il Moro (1526-89), one of the patron saints of Palermo who was the son of African slaves but freed at birth.
+White will be hosted at 18th-century Palazzo Butera during her stay in Palermo.
+Home to the Valsecchi art collection, Palazzo Butera will provide a base for her to connect and engage with the city’s rich artistic scene.

 In Genoa, White will research naval history, archives and construction, supported in her research by tutors from the University of Genoa, Professors Claudia Tacchella and Massimo Corradi, specialising in construction science and its history.
 White will visit naval and archaeological museums located in Genoa, Imperia, La Spezia and Camogli as well as the Archivio Ansaldo, which holds a vast archive of materials related to Italian maritime and general industries.